Proof (rapper): Legacy

-In 2008, Welsh singer/songwriter Jem dedicated the song "You Will Make It" to the memory of Proof (listed under his birth name DeShaun Holton) on her second album Down to Earth.
+In 2008, Welsh singer-songwriter Jem dedicated the song "You Will Make It" to Holton's memory on her second album Down to Earth.
 In the liner notes, she said "For your families and friends and for all those who experienced the tragedy of sudden loss".
 In early 2009, Jem revealed "The track is about losing someone and I wrote it the day after his friend Proof was murdered.
 I was in Detroit with Eminem's friends, who I happened to be recording with, when it happened".
 Eminem eulogized his friend with the unreleased track "Difficult", which leaked to the public in 2010.
 Eminem further eulogized Proof on Recovery with "You're Never Over".
-Eminem has since mentioned Proof in a number of songs, including "Going Through Changes","Cinderella Man", "Deja Vu", "Walk on Water", "Believe", "Arose", "Stepping Stone", "Venom", Killer (Remix) and "Zeus".